guettli/deadends-of-it/README.md

 Parsing text with $YOUR_FAVORITE_TOOL is like eating rubbish.

 I still use these tools sometimes interactively, but I don't write shell scripts anymore.
+(Update 2024: Since I work as Kubernetes Cloud Engineer, I tend to write a shell script from time to time).

 # Browser war

 [Browser war](https://en.wikipedia.org/wiki/Browser_wars) Chrome has won.

+Except on iOS, where alternative browser engines are not supported yet.
+See [AppleBrowserBan](https://open-web-advocacy.org/apple-browser-ban/)

 # Linux on the desktop.